xames3/smart/docs/source/projects/xsnumpy.rst

         flat = row * self.shape[1] + column
         return self.data[flat]

 When I tried a slice like ``array[:, 1]``, it broke.
-When I tried with higher dimensional arrays, it collapsed!
-With each new test case, it was pretty evident that there were significant flows in my logic.
+When I tried with higher-dimensional arrays, it fell apart!
+With each new test case, it became pretty obvious that there were some significant flaws in my logic.

 .. image:: ../assets/sigh-meme.jpg
     :alt: Deep sigh meme